 English to Speakers of Other Languages ( ESOL)

 English to Speakers of Other Languages (ESOL) is a state-funded instructional program for eligible English Learners (ELs) in grades K-12 (Georgia School Law Code 1981, § 20-2-156, enacted in 1985).
 The ESOL program is a standards-based curriculum emphasizing academic and social language development.
-For more information about ESOL, please contact Kelli Kendrick, Director of School Improvement, at 706-602-6643.
+For more information about ESOL, please contact Kelli Kendrick, Chief Academic Officer, at 706-602-6643.

 In Georgia, a gifted education student is defined as one who demonstrates a high degree of intellectual and/or creative ability(ies), exhibits an exceptionally high degree of motivation, and/or excels in specific academic fields, and who needs special instruction and/or special ancillary services to achieve at levels commensurate with his or her ability(ies).
 The mission of the Gifted Program in Calhoun City Schools is to maximize the potential of gifted students by providing programs and services that accommodate these differences, including curriculum responsive to individual learning rates, styles, and complexity.
-For more information about ESOL, please contact Kelli Kendrick, Director of School Improvement, at 706-602-6643
+For more information about ESOL, please contact Kelli Kendrick, Chief Academic Officer, at 706-602-6643

 Section 504 is a part of the Rehabilitation Act of 1973, a civil rights statute focused on the prevention of discrimination.
 The purpose of Section 504 is to prohibit discrimination based on disability.
 Section 504 has no age limits and serves all disabilities.
 For more information about 504, please contact Hayley Gilreath , 504 Coordinator, at 706-602-6610